Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 1. Connecting output stage and output from cascode with capacitor - capacitor cuts DC component from signal so it does not impact output stage operating point.
 2. Using transistors as diodes (Q10, Q11) - instead of conventional diodes two transistors with bases connected to collectors are used.
 For some reason implementing diodes with transistors from Sziklai pairs (the same transistor model) gave far better results on simulation than ordinary diodes.
 I suppose this is because characteristics of such implemented diodes are similar to characteristics of the first transistors of Sziklai pairs (Q9 and Q12).
 3. resistors R21 and R19 - these resistors prevent leakage current and improve turn-off speed of Sziklai pairs.
 It is described in more detail in [3].
-4. resistors R4 and R18 -
-5. Connecting output stage and amplifier output with capacitor - capacitor cuts DC component from signal.
+4. Connecting output stage and amplifier output with capacitor - capacitor cuts DC component from signal.
 Only AC current should be provided to a speaker, DC current could break it (why?).

 ### 3.2 Powering module
 I chose -9V and +9V to be supply voltages of the amplifier.
 I decided to use 230V electrical lines for powering (instead of batteries).
 To make electrical line supply applicable for my device, the powering needed to be converted from 230V AC to -9/+9V DC.
 Also powering had to be stable.
 Any voltage spikes from supply module could possibly break electronic elements.